DennisSchulmeister/ls-ui-component-benchmark/templates/esbuild-js/README.template.md

 =========================================

-This is a minimal project template for a web frontend project that uses the esbuild bundler and LESS CSS processor.
+This is a minimal project template for a web frontend project that uses the esbuild bundler.
 Copy to another directory and use the following commands to work on it:

  * `npm start`: Start development server on [localhost:8888](http://localhost:8888)
  * `npm run build`: Build distribution bundles for deployment on a static web server